syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

     propertyNames =  new string[] { "Title","Rows.Count" };
     propertyValues =  new string[]{ "SupplierDetails","6" };
-    //Find table by Title and Rows Count
+    //Find the table by Title and Rows Count
     WTable table = document.FindItemByProperties(EntityType.Table, propertyNames,propertyValues) as WTable;
     //Remove the table in document.
     if (table != null)